Healthy Recipes Blog

 Serving Suggestions

-I usually serve spaghetti squash boats as a main course, alongside a simple green vegetable that I can cook in the same 425°F oven, like roasted Brussels sprouts, roasted green beans, or roasted broccolini.
+I usually serve spaghetti squash pizza as a main course, alongside a simple green vegetable that I can cook in the same 425°F oven, like roasted Brussels sprouts, roasted green beans, or roasted broccolini.

 Recipe Card